-Residents, businesses and developers interested in development of their property, or property improvements that may impact property lines and/or City Code must complete the necessary zoning permits from the City of North St. Paul.
+Residents, businesses, and developers interested in the development of their property, or property improvements that may impact property lines and/or City Code must complete the necessary zoning permits from the City of North St. Paul.

 Apply for a Zoning Permit

 Applying for a zoning permit from the City of North St. Paul is easy and secure.

 - Create a user account on our Citizen Services Platform